smangham/fair-research-software/episodes/03-tools-practices.md

 this is sometimes needed for running our code remotely on servers and high-performance systems without a GUI provision, where time, memory and processing power are expensive or in high demand.

-Version control systems are typically provided as **command line tools**, making them accessible from command line terminals to enter commands and access remote version control servers to backing up and sharing our work.
+**Version Control Systems** (VCS) are typically provided as **command line tools** and used from command line terminals to enter commands, interact with VCSs and access remote version control servers to back up and share our work.
-Many IDEs now provide integrations with version control systems too - and making them accessible using a GUI instead of typing commands in a terminal.
+Many IDEs now provide integrations with VCSs too - making them accessible using a GUI instead of typing commands in a terminal.

-Command line tools are interoperable software that use standard protocols for passing parameters, inputs and outputs via the command line terminal.
+Well designed command line tools support interoperability by using standard protocols for passing parameters, inputs and outputs.
-This makes it easier to integrate with other command line tools, allowing us to chain them and build up complex and reproducible workflows and analysis pipelines using several tools in different steps.
+Such tools integrate well with one another - allowing us to chain them and build up complex and reproducible workflows and analysis pipelines using several tools in different steps.
-If we write our software in a way which provides such an interoperable command line interface - we will be able to integrate it with other command line tools to automate and speed up our work.
+If we write our software in a way which provides such an interoperable Command Line Interface (CLI) - we will be able to integrate it with other existing command line tools to automate and speed up our work.

 ### Version control tools